KooperL/marketo-developer.en/help/javascript-api/examples.md

         alert("Submitted values: " + JSON.stringify(vals));
     });
 });
 ```

 ## Form Submit on Non-Form Click Event

-This example submits a form based on a click event on some other element or event that is not part of the form.  [[View Example](form-examples/example5.html)]
+This example submits a form based on a click event on some other element or event that is not part of the form.

 ```javascript
 // Load the form normally